iilab/openmentoring-content/en/topics/tool-3-enigmail/1-new-key/index.md

 ---
-title: "Getting Started with Signal"
+title: "Generate a new key pair using Enigmail"
 order: 0
 ---